johnehunt/TicTacToeKata/README.md

 Step 3 - Confirm counter places in correct cell

+Does this by adding a counter to a specific cell and then checking to see if that cell is empty or not.
-Adds whether a cell is empty or not
+Adds whether a cell is empty or not.

 Step 4 - Check for adding the same counter twice in sequence